httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 > **RFC Editor's Note:**  Please remove this section prior to publication of a
 > final version of this document.

+## Since draft-ietf-httpbis-http2-secondary-certs-01:

+- Clients can send `CERTIFICATE_NEEDED` for stream 0 rather than speculatively reserving a stream for an origin.

 ## Since draft-ietf-httpbis-http2-secondary-certs-00:

 - All frames sent on stream zero; replaced `AUTOMATIC_USE` on `CERTIFICATE` with